NASA Hubble Operational Paradigm Change Review and Hubble Observations

 NASA has not yet provided feedback.
 However, budget reductions will result in significant impacts to Hubble operations, including a reduced suite of instruments.
 In particular, it is likely that we will have to:

-We will not take any actions to until we receive formal instructions from NASA.
+We will not take any irreversible actions to until we receive formal instructions from NASA.

 Observing Impacts

-• We will aim to complete programs from Cycle 31 and earlier cycles as originally submitted.
+- We will complete Cycle 31 and earlier cycles as originally submitted.

-Further information on the current situation can be found in presentations to the STUC on April 3, 2024 and from the June 26-27, 2024 meeting.
+Further information can be found in presentations to the STUC on April 3, 2024, from their June 26-27, 2024 and December 5-6 meetings, and from the October 23 STScI HST Community Town Hall .

-We will keep program investigators and the community informed as we learn more from NASA.
+We will aim to keep program investigators and the community informed as we learn more from NASA.

 Community members with questions should direct them to hst_opcr@stsci.edu.